To comply with the new e-Privacy directive, we need to ask for your consent to set the cookies.

 We mean at home, not at work!
 Try to get at least seven hours of sleep the night before.
 You’ll perform better because fatigue triggers forgetfulness and moodiness.

 Separate work and personal life to ensure that you’re not constantly being asked to work or answer emails and phone calls from home, when you should be unwinding and concentrating on personal/family time.
-Be sure to draw the line during scheduled time off because vacation time is
+Be sure to draw the line during scheduled time off because vacation time is your time.

 Take time to identify the situations and people who cause the most stress at work.
 Adjust your schedule and speak with a supervisor to determine a course of action to limit or improve your interactions.